 One such patient, a young husband and father of three children from Eastern Washington, was recently diagnosed with sarcoma, a cancer of the connective tissues.
 SCCA, the only institution in the Northwest with expertise in treating sarcoma patients, offered the treatment he needed.
 Thanks to private contributions, the Family Assistance Fund provided housing support for the patient and his family during his care.
 Without this assistance, he may not have been able to receive the treatment that has saved his life.

-The Family Assistance Fund was established in honor of Marion McCarty and Percy Randle, two of the Hutchinson Center's first patient champions.
+The Family Assistance Fund was established in honor of Marion McCarty and Percy Randle, two of the Hutch's first patient champions.

-The Center established Pastoral Care as a department in 1986, hiring Percy Randle as its first director.
-Percy, a Hutchinson Center bone marrow transplant survivor who passed away in October 2008 due to complications of hepatitis, began as a volunteer chaplain who then went on to serve Center patients in his official capacity.
+Fred Hutch established Pastoral Care as a department in 1986, hiring Percy Randle as its first director.
+Percy, a Hutch bone marrow transplant survivor who passed away in October 2008 due to complications of hepatitis, began as a volunteer chaplain who then went on to serve Hutch patients in his official capacity.